dnwthtnr/easyticketing/README.md

 # easyticketing
-A demo webb application to submit and manage support tickets
+A demo web application to submit and manage support tickets